talkhouse/noyes/docs/design.md

 ## Noyes Has Multiple Independent Language Implementations
 Noyes is written in C, Ruby, and Java.
 These implementations are completely independent.
 However, the algorithms and design patterns are identical.
-This means you can develop in any language you like but your final implentations is extremely portable.
+This means you can develop in any language you like but ship versions in different languages to suit your performance and portability needs with minimal effort.
 This kind of portability is increasingly important with the explosion of new devices supporting limited languages as well as the ability to work with companies that limit allowed language choices.

 ## All language implementations are wrapped with Ruby
 You do not need to use the Ruby wrappers.
 Even the core C implementation does